Analysis of Noisy Evolutionary Optimization When Sampling Fails: Adaptive Sampling Can Work on Some Tasks Where Both Sampling and Populations Fail

-To prove the ineffectiveness of parent populations, we derive a sufficient condition for the exponential running time of the ($\mu$+1)-EA required to solve OneMax under noise, which is inspired from Theorem~4 in~\cite{friedrich2015benefit}.
+To prove the ineffectiveness of parent populations, we derive a sufficient condition for the exponential running time of the ($\mu$+1)-EA required to solve OneMax under noise, inspired from Theorem~4 in~\cite{friedrich2015benefit}.
 We generalize their result from additive noise to arbitrary noise.
-As shown in~Lemma~\ref{lemma-population}, the condition intuitively means that when the solution is close to the optimum, the probability of discarding it from the population decreases linearly w.r.t. the population size $\mu$, which is, however, not small enough to make an efficient optimization.
-Note that for the case where using parent populations works in Section~\ref{sec-parent}, the probability of discarding the best solution from the population decreases exponentially w.r.t. $\mu$.
+As shown in Lemma~\ref{lemma-population}, the condition intuitively means that when the solution is close to the optimum, the probability of deleting it from the population decreases linearly w.r.t. the population size $\mu$, which is, however, not small enough to make an efficient optimization.
+Note that for the case where parent populations work in Section~\ref{sec-parent}, the probability of deleting the best solution from the population decreases exponentially w.r.t. $\mu$.
 Let $poly(n)$ indicate any polynomial of $n$.